conda/infrastructure/HOW_WE_USE_GITHUB.md

 #### Standard Review

-Most code changes require one reviewer from the conda-maintainers team.
-Directly request a review from the person you previously identified.
+Most code changes require one reviewer from someone on the maintainer team for the repository.
+Instead of waiting for someone on the team to review it, directly requesting a review from the person you previously identified to work with is preferred to optimize teamwork.
 If you paired with them during development, continuous review counts as this requirement.

 #### Second Review